Effects of the order parameter anisotropy on the vortex lattice in UPt3: Discussion

 \section{Discussion}

 The complex VL phase diagram in Fig.~\ref{VLrotation}(b) reflects the presence of multiple competing effects.
 In the following we discuss how, at the qualitative level, this phase diagram arises from the interplay between the SBF and the nodal configuration of the superconducting energy gap for the A and C phases.
+A more detailed treatment of the VL structure and orientation within the A phase was provided by Champel and Mineev~\cite{Champel:2001kf}.
 First, however, we note that $\omega \rightarrow 0$ in the limit $T = H = 0$.
-For large vortex separations the order parameter has a vanishing effect on the VL, and the orientation with Bragg peaks along the $\textbf{a}$ axis must be due to the Fermi surface anisotropy~\cite{Huxley:2000aa}.
+For large vortex separations the order parameter has a vanishing effect on the VL, and the orientation with Bragg peaks along the $\textbf{a}$ axis must be due to the Fermi surface anisotropy~\cite{Huxley:2000aa,Champel:2001kf}.

 In momentum space the two-component $E_{2u}$ order parameter proposed for {\UPt} is given by~\cite{Sauls:1994wd}